Will the US dollar-Swiss franc pair, which has risen for five consecutive days, continue its rebound, or should we wait and see how the market moves?

 - U.S. ISM Manufacturing Index

-European currencies came under pressure, with the euro hitting its lowest level during U.S. trading hours after the Eurozone’s December manufacturing PMI, released on the 2nd, fell to 48.8 from 49.2 the previous month.The EUR/USD pair fell from 1.1764 to 1.1713.
+European currencies saw the euro hit its weakest level during U.S. trading hours after the Eurozone’s December manufacturing PMI, released on the 2nd, came in lower than expected at 48.8, down from 49.2 the previous month.The euro fell against the U.S. dollar from 1.1764 to 1.1713.
 The 200-period EMA on the hourly chart acted as resistance, triggering a pullback.
-On the 4-hour chart, the decline along the 20-period MA continues, and on the daily chart, the pair is hovering on the verge of breaking below the 20-period MA, which had previously provided support.
+On the 4-hour chart, the decline along the 20-period MA continues, and on the daily chart, the pair is teetering on the brink of breaking below the 20-period MA, which had previously served as support.